Frisco RoughRiders

 The Frisco RoughRiders (often shortened to 'Riders) are a Minor League Baseball team of the Texas League and the Double-A affiliate of the Texas Rangers.
-They are located in Frisco, Texas, and are named for the 1st U.S. Volunteer Cavalry Regiment during the Spanish–American War, headed by future American President Theodore Roosevelt, nicknamed "The Rough Riders" by the American press.
+Based in Frisco, Texas, the team is named after the 1st U.S. Volunteer Cavalry Regiment during the Spanish–American War, headed by future American President Theodore Roosevelt, nicknamed "The Rough Riders" by the American press.
 They play their home games at Riders Field, which opened in 2003 and seats 10,316 people.

 The RoughRiders have served as an affiliate of the Rangers since their establishment in 2003 as members of the Texas League.
 They moved to the Double-A Central in 2021, but this was renamed the Texas League in 2022.
 Frisco has reached the postseason on seven occasions.
 They have won five division titles and two league championships.
 Their first Texas League title was won in 2004, and the RoughRiders secured their second title in 2022.